HKUST-NISL/Grace_API/README.md

         Return Args:
             string result        #Text indicating the outcome of this behavior execution

+Note:

+    "command" could either be
+    (1) "exec", meaning to execute a defined behavior or (2) "stop", meaning to force stop any on-going behaviors

-Note: result could either be
+    "result" could either be

-    (1) "completed", meaning that Grace completed the execution without noticing any interruption or (2) "interrupted", meaning that Grace was interruped by her interlocutor and has to stop the speech execution as a reaction mid-way.
+    (1) "completed", meaning that Grace completed the execution without noticing any interruption (2) "interrupted", meaning that Grace was interruped by her interlocutor and has to stop the speech execution as a reaction mid-way. or(3) "stopped", meaning the stop behavior command has been executed.

 ### (2) Grace Fallback Behavior Command: Command that controls fallback behaviors like nodding and aversion published to ros topics